Skip to main content

 Projects

-Dr Wall’s major research project is the Virtual St Paul’s Cathedral Project, funded by a grant from the National Endowment for the Humanities, which will enable us to experience worship and preaching at St Paul’s Cathedral and in Paul’s Churchyard as events that unfold over time and on particular occasions in London in the early seventeenth century.
+Dr Wall’s major research is an ongoing multi-faceted digital humanities project entitled the Virtual John Donne Project.
+This project to date includes three components, the Virtual St Paul’s Cathedral Project, funded by a grant from the National Endowment for the Humanities, which uses visual and acoustic modeling technology to enable us to experience worship and preaching at St Paul’s Cathedral as events that unfold over time and on particular occasions in London in the early seventeenth century.

-In time, the project’s website will host a visual model of St Paul’s Cathedral and the surrounding churchyard, together with a recreation of worship for Easter Sunday 1624, with all the liturgical events of the day, including choir and organ music plus a sermon in the morning by Bishop Lancelot Andrewes and a sermon in the afternoon by John Donne, Dean of the cathedral.
+The Cathedral Project‘s website hosts a visual model of St Paul’s Cathedral and the surrounding churchyard, together with a recreation of worship for Easter Sunday 1624, with all the liturgical events of the day, including choir and organ music plus a sermon in the morning by Bishop Lancelot Andrewes and a sermon in the afternoon by John Donne, Dean of the cathedral.

 Research Publications